Abraham Whistler: Development

 In the Marvel Comics created by Chris Claremont and Tony DeZuniga Blade had a mentor, a jazz musician called Jamal Afari.
 Developing the 1998 film Blade, screenwriter David S. Goyer wanted Blade to have a mentor and thought of the archetype of "The aging gunfighter who passes down his knowledge.
 It's the John Wayne character."

-Marvel liked the Whistler character and before the film had even been made they used him when Blade made a guest appearance in "Spider-Man series.
-This resulted in a legal dispute as Marvel did not own the character, New Line owned the rights to the character created by Goyer.
+Marvel liked the Whistler character and before the film had even been made they used him when Blade made a guest appearance in Spider-Man 1994 TV series.
+This resulted in a legal dispute as New Line Cinema insisted that Marvel did not own the character created by Goyer.

 Director Stephen Norrington's first choice to play Whistler was Patrick McGoohan as he was a fan of The Prisoner (1967).
 Jon Voight was also considered for the role.
-The casting supervisor suggested Kris Kristofferson and Goyer had been impressed by Kristofferson work in the 1996 film Lone Star and he ultimately won the role.
+The casting supervisor suggested Kris Kristofferson and Goyer had been impressed by Kristofferson's work in the 1996 film Lone Star and he ultimately won the role.

 Kristofferson has been quoted as saying that beyond the role of mentor, Whistler also serves as a father figure for Blade, citing that his own experience of having eight children helped him prepare for the role immensely.